The Brown measure of unbounded variables with free semicircular imaginary part: Introduction

 The paper is organized as follows.
 Section~\ref{sect:results} lists out all the Brown measures computed in this paper.
 These Brown measures are not listed in the order of being proved in this paper; they are listed according to the complexity of their structures.
-Section~\ref{sect:Bkground} contains some basic definitions and background from free probability theory and noncommutative measure theory.
+Section~\ref{sect:Bkground} contains some basic definitions and background from free probability theory and Brown measure.
 It also contains the PDE computed in \cite{HallHo2020}.
 Section~\ref{sect:DiffEq} contains the crucial theorem of this paper --- showing that we get the same PDE computed in \cite{HallHo2020} for the function $S$ defined in~\eqref{eq:S}, even when $x_0$ is unbounded.
-In the same section, we analyze the PDE using the Hamilton--Jacobi method.
-The PDE is already solved in \cite{HallHo2020}; the solution of the PDE is given without proof.
-In Section~\ref{sect:BrownSc}, we use the solution of the PDE to compute the Brown measure of $x_0+i\sigma_t$.
+In Section~\ref{sect:HJ}, we analyze the PDE using the Hamilton--Jacobi method.
+The Hamilton's equation is solved in \cite{HallHo2020}; the solution of the Hamilton's equation is given without proof.
+In Section~\ref{sect:BrownSc}, we use the solution of the Hamilton's equation to analyze the logarithmic potential and compute the Brown measure of $x_0+i\sigma_t$.
+Since the law of $x_0$ now possibly has unbounded support, we provide a proof whenever the analysis given in \cite{HallHo2020} only works for bounded random variable $x_0$.
 The Brown measure has full measure on an open set $\Omega_{x_0,t}$.
-Since the law of $x_0$ now possibly has unbounded support, we provide a proof whenever the argument of the corresponding statement in \cite{HallHo2020} only works for bounded random variable $x_0$.
 In Section~\ref{sect:ellipse}, we replace the random variable $x_0$ in the results in Section~\ref{sect:BrownSc} by the free convolution $x_0+\tilde\sigma_\alpha$ to compute the Brown measure of $x_0+c_{\alpha,\beta}$.
 Finally, in Section~\ref{sect:example}, we compute the Brown measure of $x_0+c_{\alpha,\beta}$ when $x_0$ has a Cauchy distribution.